-During the year under review the Company has received 1 (one) Investor Complaint during the third and fourth quarter each from Members and the same was resolved in due time.
+During the year under review the Company has received 0 (zero) Investor Complaint during the review period each from Members and the same was resolved in due time.
 The average period of redressal of grievances is 7 days from the date of receipt of letters / complaints.
-There were no unresolved complaints as on 31st March, 2023.
+There were no unresolved complaints as on 31st March, 2024.